Buy Solar Panels

 5) Expected Utility Cost Hikes

 Utility companies can raise the cost of energy at their liberty.
 Restrictions on these changes vary by state and region.
-However, there are very few safeguards in place to prevent spike and increases in charges to homeowners.
+However, there are very few safeguards in place to prevent spikes and increases in charges to homeowners.

 Owning your power plant in the form of a solar system means you are exempt from many rate hikes, surcharges, and other unpredictable fees levied by utility companies.
 You can budget your energy costs into your long term home finances.
 Depending on the length and terms of your loan, you can recoup your ROI relatively quickly.